SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessInvocations.md

 # 25. - *Mire the Mind* ©

-You can cast Slow once using a warlock spell slot.
+You can cast Slow once, without expending a spell slot.
 You can't do so again until you finish a long rest.

 # 26. - Necrotic Blast